 Trauma-informed coaching is not therapy or counselling, although it can be complementary.
-We don’t go digging around in the past unless something in that story helps you move forward.
-You don’t have to name what you've gone through unless it helps you.
+We don’t go digging around in the past unless you believe something in that story can help you move forward.
+You don’t have to name what you've experienced unless it helps you.
 We stay firmly focussed on the future, only taking forward what you believe serves you.

 So how does it work?

-We set a general direction to head in – something you want to work on or change – and we are open to whatever comes up.
+We set a general direction to head in – something you want to work on or better understand – and we are open to whatever comes up.
 There is a lot of flexibility in my approach.

-With trauma-informed coaching, the change you want to make can be as gentle as you need them to be.
+With trauma-informed coaching, the change you want to make can be as gentle as you need it to be.
 Just showing up for our session might be all you can do some weeks.
 And that's ok.
 I am here for you however you show up.

-If you are interested in trauma-informed coaching, please contact me for a free introductory call.
-We’ll see if I am the right person to help support you.
+If you are interested in trauma-informed coaching, please contact me for an introductory call.
+We’ll see if I am the right person to support you.